YoyloNerd/Budgeting-App/README.md

+# A Budgetting website
-# Was a one day codeing challenge
+## Was a one day codeing challenge

 ## install